-As a pre-Christmas treat for you all, this month I’ve spoken with UK Queen of Burlesque @themisspollyrae.
-With a string of West End runs under her belt, this star of the Burlesque world has kindly shared a few of her golden costuming secrets with us…
+As a pre-Christmas treat for you all, Charlotte sits with UK Queen of Burlesque Miss Polly Rae who kindly shares a few of her golden costuming secrets with us.

 CP - Best costuming tip you've received from another performer?
 Who was it?

-PR - Not so much a performer but the director of the ‘Hurly Burly Show’ William Baker gave a life-changing tip of putting rhinestones on EVERYTHING!!!
-I had always used a splash here and there but William taught me that more is definitely more when it comes to sparkle.
+PR - Not so much a performer but the director of the ‘Hurly Burly Show’ William Baker gave a life-changing tip: put rhinestones on EVERYTHING!!!
+I had always used a splash here and but William taught me that more is definitely more when it comes to sparkle.

 CP - How have costumes changed and developed in the time you've been performing?

-PR - When I started with the Hurly Burly Girlys in 2006 it was all about customisation and being as creative as possible, we’d buy knickers from Primark or Topshop and sew sequins and ribbons on or collaborate with cool boutique lingerie brands.
-To be honest, nothing much has dramatically changed, it’s still very much all about creativity and customisation but I have been very fortunate that my budgets have increased somewhat.
+PR - When I started with the Hurly Burly Girlys in 2006 it was all about customisation and being as creative as possible.
+We’d buy knickers from Primark or Topshop and sew sequins and ribbons on or collaborate with cool boutique lingerie brands.
+To be honest, nothing much has dramatically changed, it’s still very much all about creativity and customisation.
+I have been very fortunate that my budgets have increased somewhat.

 I now get to collaborate with brands and designers such as Beau Rocks, Katy Adeney, Sara Constantini, Cut A Bitch and Klare ‘Yaya’ Wilkinson to create wonderful custom made-from-scratch unique pieces.
 Over the years I feel I have honed and developed a signature style.
 I’ve always gone with a Hollywood glamour feel but I’ve experimented with different eras and mixing eras.
 I’m at a place now that I really feel is ‘me’.
 These days I’m all about a marcel wave with a catsuit or thigh high boot.
 I love it!